ecdysisxyz/StableCredit/README.md

 #### Initializer.sol
 - **Purpose:** Initializes the protocol with the stablecoin's name, symbol, and decimals.
-- **Setup:** Configures the fee rate, minimum collateralization ratio, and integrates the PriceConsumer for fetching the latest ETH price.
+- **Setup:** Configures the fee rate, collateral token, minimum collateralization ratio, and integrates the PriceConsumer for fetching the latest price.

 #### CDPOperations.sol
 - **Purpose:** Handles core operations including deposit, borrow, repay, withdraw, redeem, and sweep functions.